-WyPREP is a collaboration between the Communicable Disease Unit and the Maternal and Child Health Unit.
-This program is 100% federally funded to provide evidence-based, medically accurate teen pregnancy and STD/HIV prevention programming in schools and community-based settings.
+The Wyoming Personal Responsibility and Education Program (WyPREP) is 100% federally funded to provide evidence-based, medically accurate teen pregnancy and STI/HIV prevention programming in schools and community-based settings.
 There are currently two curricula offered: Making Proud Choices (MPC) and Reducing the Risk (RTR).
 Making Proud Choices is an 8-module curriculum, and Reducing the Risk is comprised of 16 modules.
 Both curricula include information on refusal and negotiation skills and how to support a trauma-informed approach.
-Curricula facilitators are also able (and encouraged) to include additional information on various topics including, but not limited to: health relationships, adolescent development, financial literacy, parent-child communication, educational and career success, and healthy life skills.
-See below for more information on the curricula.
+Curricula facilitators are also able (and encouraged) to include additional information on various topics including, but not limited to: healthy relationships, adolescent development, financial literacy, parent-child communication, educational and career success, and healthy life skills.

 - Evidence-based, medically accurate teen pregnancy and STD/HIV prevention curricula for youth and young adults

 - Funding for schools and community-based organizations for program implementation

 Description of How Clients are Served:

 - School-based settings: middle school and high school classrooms